dmorse/pscfpp/README.md

   - FFTW fast Fourier transform library

-The one-dimensional finite difference program pscf_fd1d requires only GSL, and not FFTW.
+The one-dimensional finite difference program pscf_fd requires only GSL, and not FFTW.
 The CPU-based programs for spatially periodic structures require both GSL and FFTW libraries.